 Lionel University courses and programs are 100% distance education with no residency requirement.
 Dormitory facilities, housing availability, and institutional assistance with housing is not offered and does not apply.
-Undergraduate coursework is delivered through our online Learning Management System (LMS), accessible via secured username and password through lionel.edu.
+All coursework is delivered through our online Learning Management System (LMS), accessible via secured username and password through lionel.edu.
 This course delivery platform is designed with an easy-to-use student interface.
 The LMS is used by students and faculty members for course syllabus, course work, and grading.
-Supported by the course instructor and the accompanying textbook, the LMS is the students’ online classroom.
+Supported by the course instructor and the accompanying digital textbook, the LMS is the students’ online classroom.

 The Family Educational Rights and Privacy Act of 1974 (FERPA) is a U.S. federal law that gives students access to their records and protects the privacy of their education records.
 Lionel University may not disclose personally identifiable information about students or allow inspection of their education records without written permission unless such action is covered by certain exceptions permitted by the act.